Inverse scattering for waveguides in topological insulators: Numerical results of the adjoint method

-Since all mode interactions of the form \( \int_{\mathbb R} \varphi_m^{T}(y) V(x,y)\varphi_p(y)\,dy \) are evaluated using Gauss--Hermite quadrature rules in the numerical implementation, the potential $V(x,y)$ effectively enters the forward and adjoint solvers through its values at the Gauss--Hermite quadrature points.
+where $P_{j}(x)$ denotes the $j$-th Legendre polynomial on the interval $ [x_L,x_R], $ and $\varphi_k(y)$ is the $k$-th Hermite function.
+Here the same cutoff $n_y$ is used both for the Hermite expansion of the potential and for the observed transverse mode indices in the scattering data.
+This choice is consistent with the reconstruction mechanism in Theorem~3.2, where the potential coefficients \((\hat v_k(\xi))_{k=0}^N\) are recovered from scattering data whose transverse mode indices are retained up to the same cutoff \(N\).
+During the optimization procedure, the potential at the $\iter$-th iteration is represented in the same basis as \( {V}^{(\iter)}(x,y) =\sum_{j,k} v_{j,k}^{(\iter)}\,P_{j}(x)\,\varphi_k(y)\,\sigma_0. \) Since all mode interactions of the form $ \int_{\mathbb R} \varphi_m^{T}(y) V(x,y)\varphi_p(y)\,dy $ are evaluated using Gauss--Hermite quadrature rules in the numerical implementation, the potential $V(x,y)$ effectively enters the forward and adjoint solvers through its values at the Gauss--Hermite quadrature points.
 A Hermite parameterization therefore yields a discretization consistent with the numerical forward model.
+We measure the relative error of the reconstructed potential at $\iter$-th step by